 CAT 2018 Reservation Criteria

-Government of India has laid out some reservation policy criteria for admission of reserved category candidates in IIMs.
-The table given below shows the percentage of seats reserved for each category.
+Government of India has laid out some reservation policy norms for admission of reserved category candidates in IIMs.
+The percentage of seats reserved for various categories is indicated below,

-According to the legal requirements, IIMs and other government institutes have to follow the reservation criteria as given below:
+According to the legal requirements, IIMs and other government institutes have to follow the reservation criteria as stipulated below:

 - 15 percent of the seats are reserved for Scheduled Caste (SC)